 - If you are having suicidal thoughts, like some I’ve read on the internet who were looking for answers to this type of question, you must talk to your nearest health professional immediately.
 Check out beyondblue.

 - If you are already taking prescribed medications for depression, do not swap them for probiotics.
 Abruptly stopping medications can cause more harm than staying on them.
 There are many types of anxiety and depression that I’ve never experienced.
-Things that seem to be helping me won’t help everyone.
+Things that seem to be helping may not work for everyone.

 BBC News Health – “The second brain in our stomachs” – Michael Mosley – 11 July 2012 – http://www.bbc.co.uk/news/health-18779997